DemiladeJooda/Love/README.md

 # Love - what is it?
-what is the opposite of love?
+*what is the opposite of love?
+** The opposite is indifference.